NighterDevelopment/PluginLangCore/README.md

     @Override
     public void onEnable() {
-        // Initialize automatic language file updater (optional but recommended) new LanguageUpdater(this, Arrays.asList("en_US", "vi_VN"));
+        // Initialize automatic language file updater (optional but recommended)
+        // IMPORTANT: Specify the same file types in both LanguageUpdater and LanguageManager new LanguageUpdater(this, Arrays.asList("en_US", "vi_VN"),
+            LanguageManager.LanguageFileType.MESSAGES,
+            LanguageManager.LanguageFileType.GUI
+        );

-        // Initialize with all file types
-        languageManager = new LanguageManager(this);
+        // Initialize with specific file types (recommended) languageManager = new LanguageManager(this,
+            LanguageManager.LanguageFileType.MESSAGES,
+            LanguageManager.LanguageFileType.GUI
+        );

         messageService = new MessageService(this, languageManager);

-        // Or initialize with specific file types languageManager = new LanguageManager(this,
+        // Or initialize with all file types (if you use all) languageManager = new LanguageManager(this);
-            LanguageFileType.MESSAGES,
-            LanguageFileType.GUI
-        );
+        messageService = new MessageService(this, languageManager);
     }
 }
 ```